manoch777/base/README.md

-s an overview of the protocol, including past and upcoming upgrades.
+erview of the protocol, including past and upcoming upgrades.

 ## Install Binaries